hpcleuven/VscDocumentation/source/software/r_package_management.rst

 .. note::

-  This setup also works with the Open OnDemand RStudio Server app.
+  This `.Renviron` configuration will also work as expected in Open OnDemand apps such as RStudio Server.

 The next step is to load the appropriate R module and launch R.